spotify/bigtable-autoscaler/README.md

 Just update [.env](.env) with your postgres url, user and password and then run:

+    # source your environment
+    . ./.env
+    # start the service with docker compose
     make run

-This uses the same image but only with docker (no docker-compose) and points to the postgresql you provided.
+This runs the same bigtable-autoscaler image, doesn't run postgres, and points bigtable-autoscaler to the postgresql you provided.

 In the same way you can see service logs (make logs) and then to stop the service: